inpsyde/wp-translation-downloader/docs/Commands.md

 composer wp-translation-downloader:download [--packages=<package list>]
 ```

-Downloads for packages translations.
+Downloads for package translations.

-By default, when no packages are passed via `--packages` flag, _all_ installed packages will be
+By default, when no packages are passed using the `--packages` flag, _all_ installed packages will be
 processed.

-Note: `--packages` flag must be a comma-separated list of package names (glob patterns supported),
+Note: The `--packages` flag must be a comma-separated list of package names (glob patterns supported),
 e.g. `--packages="foo/bar,inpsyde/*"`.

 ## Clean-up Translations

 **Command:**
 ```shell
 composer wp-translation-downloader:clean-up
 ```

-Removes all files from languages directories.
+Removes all files from language directories.